pkp/learning-ojs/en/roles_in_ojs.md

 ##Author

 Authors are able to submit manuscripts to the journal directly through the journal's website.
-The Author is asked to upload submission files and to provide metadata or indexing information.
-(The metadata improves the search capacity for research online and for the journal.)
+The Author is asked to upload submission files and to provide metadata or indexing information (the metadata improves the search capacity for research online and for the journal).
 The Author can upload multiple files, in the form of data sets, research instruments, or source texts that will enrich the item, as well as contribute to more open and robust forms of research and scholarship.

 The Author is able to track the submission through the review and editorial process — as well as participate in the copyediting and proofreading of submissions accepted for publication — by logging in to the journal's website.